Contrastive Conformal Sets: Reproducibility Details

-\paragraph{Code Availability.} To ensure full reproducibility, the complete source code, including data preprocessing scripts, training routines, and evaluation protocols, will be made publicly available upon the acceptance of this manuscript.
+\paragraph{Code Availability.} To ensure full reproducibility, the complete source code, including data preprocessing scripts, training routines, and evaluation protocols, can be found on this \href{https://github.com/Y-kht/ccs_official}{GitHub repo}\footnote{https://github.com/Y-kht/ccs\_official}.